 We each approach writing in our own way.
 You might start off by scratching out a rough outline or jotting down a list of the points you want to touch upon.
 Or you might prefer a more free-flow approach and just start typing to see what comes out.

 I would recommend starting with some kind of notes (for example, bullet points jotted down on a piece of paper) and a rough structure.
 Sometimes, you’re lucky and the structure is already given to you (for example, if you’re writing an academic paper).

 But regardless of whether you start with the structure already in mind or the document grows organically, you still need to go back at some point and think through the logic of the piece.

 What to ask yourself

 Here are some things you might ask yourself when you’re reviewing your work:

-No matter your writing style or approach to writing, taking a step back and reviewing your work from a logical point of view will only enhance your final product.
-(And in fact, that’s what editors like myself are here for too!)
+No matter your writing style or approach to writing, taking a step back and reviewing your work will improve your final product.